Sometimes, even as adults it can be hard t understand biblical concepts – one of those being the Holy Trinity!

 That means that the Spirit is NOT the Father, the Father is NOT the Son, and the Son is NOT the Spirit.

-The three persons of God are each is fully God, have very different roles, and they perfectly love each other, just as God perfectly loves us.
+The three persons of God are each is fully the true God, have very different roles, and they perfectly love each other, just as God perfectly loves us.

 God IS the Father, God IS the Son, and God IS the Spirit.
 Makes sense, right?!